GibsonFR/CrabGame.ReplayMod/README.md

 replay file 0 -> Starts a replay of a specific file, by default 0 is the most recent, 1 is the second most recent, etc.

-replay pause -> Pause the current replay, type replay or r to restart
+replay pause/p -> Pause the current replay, type replay or r to restart

+replay stop/s -> Stop the current replay

+forcerecord or fr -> Force recording even if its not 1v1 for exemple in practice, wont stop until you type forcerecord or fr again (if you switch map, a different record will be created, but wont stop)

+You can find the folder ReplayMod in your CrabGame folder, inside a folder config, you can change somes parameters for the mod, for exemple recordFPS, max numb of files etc...

+Enjoy :)